uprighted-learners/UprightInstall/README.md

 # Upright Education SoftwareDev Installer (macOS)

+ --❗still a work in progress -- don't use it.
 ✅ Intel ( Tested on macOS Monterey v.12 )

 ⚠️ Apple Silicon (Testing, will be available soon)